paavoto7/PyStation/README.md

     -h, --help            show this help message and exit -s SINGLE [SINGLE ...], --single SINGLE [SINGLE ...]
                             Get a single game price and information.
-    -gs GUI_SINGLE [GUI_SINGLE ...], --gui_single GUI_SINGLE [GUI_SINGLE ...]
-                            Same as single but with gui and picture -m, --multi           Get all the sale prices and titles -gm, --gui_multi      Same as multi but with gui and picture
+    !!Under development and doesn't work as expected  -m, --multi           Get all the sale prices and titles

-Using the gui feature doesn't have any other benefit than seeing the images.

 In order to get your desired currency for the prices, you need to specify the country.
 It is specified by adding **-c country** after the options and args.